ELITEv5/SunPLS/Documents/redemptions.md

 # Summary

-Redemptions provide the **price floor mechanism** of the SunPLS protocol.
+Redemptions are the **arbitrage convergence mechanism** of the SunPLS protocol.

 They ensure that:

-- SunPLS retains intrinsic value
+- arbitrage incentives pressure market price toward R
-- supply contracts when price falls
+- supply contracts when price falls below R
 - arbitrage restores market equilibrium

-Combined with vault liquidations and controller-based monetary policy, redemptions form a key component of SunPLS’ autonomous stabilization system.
+Combined with vault liquidations and controller-based monetary policy, redemptions form a key component of SunPLS' autonomous stabilization system.